vitejs/vite/docs/guide/introduction.md

 - Vite requires [native ESM dynamic import support](https://caniuse.com/es6-module-dynamic-import) during development.

 - The production build assumes a baseline support for [native ESM via script tags](https://caniuse.com/es6-module), and legacy browsers can be supported via an official plugin.
-See [Building for Production](./build) section.
+See the [Building for Production](./build) section for more details.